There’s a tendency among many women to just be nice. These are the kinds of women whom we call pleasers. Boring.

 There’s an old saying: “you can’t please everyone”.
 This is true, but also misses the point.
 Don’t please anybody.
 That’s not the point.
 Pleasing gets you nowhere because pleasing is about You.

 Guess what?
 Ironically, it’s the most quiet, the most kind, the ‘pleasers’ who end up hurting people.
 Because they’re so afraid of losing love that their main focus is on getting that love and acceptance.
-These people go behind people’s backs to satisfy that itching fear of loss.
+These people go behind people’s backs to satisfy that itching fear of loss. (read this article about fear of being alone)

 Sadly, we became pleasers at a young age.
 Sitting at our school desk, being told to ‘si’down!’ ‘shuddup!’ ‘do your homework!’ ‘don’t disturb others!’ ‘how dare you talk back to me!’.
 And if you grew up in China, it’s a whole lot worse.